zooniverse/aggregation-for-caesar/docs/source/Scripts.md

             - question_reducer
 ```

-As we can see, the default reducer is `point_reducer_dbscan` and the only keyword specified is the only associated with the sub-task of `tool3`.
+As we can see, the default reducer is `point_reducer_dbscan` and the only keyword specified is the only one associated with the sub-task of `tool3`.
 To get better results we will add some clustering keywords to the configuration of `DBSCAN`:
 ```yaml
 reducer_config:
     point_reducer_dbscan: